Part 1 Artisan Printing and Dyeing: People-Centered Development

 Working in India: Context Sensitive Production

 Mehera Shaw is at the beginning phase of implementing our own dyeing and printing unit.
-We are quite excited about the having our own unit.
+We are quite excited about these plans.
 Our plans include solid color dyeing, screen printing using reactive dyes and block printing using pigment dyes.
-We also intend to include water recycling and filtration in our printing and dyeing program.
+We also intend to include water recycling and filtration/treatment as an integral part of our printing and dyeing program.

 The road toward our own unit has been long and circuitous.
 Our plans have been several years in the making, our motivations many and all context-sensitive.

 To date, we have chosen to work with the different facilities and people in the nearby areas of Sanganeer and Bagru.
 We choose to work with units who exemplify improvements to the overall system, philosophical approach, environmental and humanitarian standards.
 The units we work with are artisan units.

 Our unit will also be an artisan unit.
 This is a consideration both of volume and context.
 Artisan units work in smaller volumes than industrialized, high-tech units which are able to afford climate control, water treatment and industrial levels of infrastructure.

 The artisan units we currently work with employ semi-skilled laborers, or artisans, in open-air facilities that provide ventilated work spaces, maintain a village way of life, offer regular employment, positive working conditions and a livelihood to this class of laborers.
 They maintain an orderly, systematic printing process, respectful treatment of their workers and are a necessary part of India’s artisan-level economy.